buzzqw/TUS/OBSS/markdown-separati/en/39-creating-magic-items.md

 The spellcaster must know the spells they insert into the scroll.
 To prepare a scroll, 30 minutes of work per spell level present is required.

-An ISY scroll can contain spells of level 3 at maximum, while a normal scroll can contain a maximum spell level of 9, in case of multiple spells the maximum level is 8.
+An ISY scroll can contain spells of level 3 at maximum, while a normal scroll can contain a maximum spell level of 9, if using multiple spells the maximum level is 8.

 To read a scroll, it is necessary:

-**in case of ISY SCROLLS**:
+**for ISY SCROLLS**:

 - to understand the content, an Intelligence (or Arcana if known) check at difficulty DC 10 is sufficient
 - to be able to read and cast the spell of the scroll, an Intelligence (or Arcana if known) check at difficulty 12 is required.

-**in case of normal scrolls**:
+**for normal scrolls**:

 - to understand the content, an Arcana check at difficulty 15 is required
 - to be able to read and cast the spell of the scroll, an Arcana check at difficulty 11+Spell Level is required and the spell must have a level equal to the maximum castable +2